athkdev/blog/content/leetcode resources/278 First Bad Version.md

 ### Big O Analysis

 - Runtime
-  The runtime complexity here is `O(log N)` - Binary Search!.
+  The runtime complexity here is $O(log N)$ - Binary Search!.
 - Memory
-  The memory usage is `O(1)` since we no linear/non-linear data structure used.
+  The memory usage is $O(1)$ since we don't linear/non-linear data structure used.

 — A